mvolkmann/blog/src/smalltalk/04-images.md

 One way to start an image is to double-click its file.

-To save any changes, open the World menu and select "Save Image", "Save Image as", or "Save Image and Quit".
+To save any changes, open the World menu.
+Select "Save Image" to save in the current image file.
+Select "Save Image as" to save in a new image file.
+Select "Save Image and Quit" to save in the current image file and exit the VM.

 The changes include all placed morphs (includes development enviroment windows), their position, size, and colors, selections made (ex.
 System Browser top pane selections),